hydraulic-institute/edb/readme.md

 The first column of every row in the CSV file should always contain the following:

 - **heading** - The row contains headings.
 Multiple heading rows are permitted, and will appear in the order they are specified.
+	- More than one row can contain the **heading** meta data.
+The font size of the 2nd and following heading rows will be reduced by 1/4 to `.75rem`.
+	- To have a header span multiple columns, just leave any number of following columns blank that you want the header to span.
+This can be seen in Section 3 - Losses in Nozzles.
+		- One thing to note is to make sure the CSV file does NOT have extra empty columns at the end.
 - **tags** - *(OPTIONAL)* The row contains tags (see above).
 Columns with no tag or "All" will be included in ever table generated.
 Columns with "None" will not be included at all.
 Otherwise, the tag will be searched in the `tag` row.
 - **data** - The row is interpreted as standard data - not a heading.